galtzo-floss/stone_checksums/CONTRIBUTING.md

 3. Make some fixes.
 4. Commit your changes (`git commit -am 'Added some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important, so it doesn't break in a future release.
 7. Create new Pull Request.

 ## Contributors